-Migraine is a serious disorder, affecting over 1 billion people worldwide, including approximately 13% of the adult population in the United States. (x) While migraines are common, they remain difficult to treat, in part due to the wide variety of causes.
+Migraines are a serious disorder, affecting over 1 billion people worldwide, including approximately 13% of the adult population in the United States. (x) While migraines are common, they remain difficult to treat, in part due to the wide variety of causes.

 Incapacitating, throbbing pain, nausea, vomiting, and sensitivity to light and/or sound are typical symptoms of migraines.
-While there are many drugs available to treat the symptoms, they do not work for everyone, and the side effects can be as troublesome as the Migraine itself
+While there are many drugs available to treat the symptoms, they do not work for everyone, and the side effects can be as troublesome as the migraine itself.

 (x) Several clinical trials have shown Butterbur to be a natural and highly effective remedy for both the treatment and prevention of migraines.